tiaguinho/hello/content/posts/board_with_obstacles.md

 * 1) [Draw an empty board](https://ttemporin.dev/2020/board_draw/)
 * 2) Add obstacles randomly
-* 3) Implement the short path algorithm
+* 3) Implement the shortest path algorithm

 The division intends to make it easier to understand and visualize the algorithm.